SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-28.md

 This will run inside the server, first you should connect to the server, then you can run anything inside the server (or) remote-exec provisioner in Terraform, which runs commands on the remote resource (like an EC2 instance) after it's created.
 Provisioners are useful to integrate terraform with configuration management tools like ansible to get end to end automation, and also enable a keyword called "self"

 ### Key-points of local-exec and remote-exec
-1. local-exec ---> Run on your local machine ---> Use case is to notify,trigger local scripts etc. ---> No remote access is need
+1. local-exec ---> Run on your local machine ---> Use case is to notify,trigger local scripts etc. ---> No remote access is need.
-2. remote-exec ---> Runs on your remote-resource(ec2) ---> Use case is to install softwares,configure ec2 post setup ---> Need SSH/WinRM to access remote host
+2. remote-exec ---> Runs on your remote-resource(ec2) ---> Use case is to install softwares,configure ec2 post setup ---> Need SSH/WinRM to access remote host.

 ### What is difference between Terraform and Ansible ?
 Ansible ---> Is intended for configuration management, what is the main input for the configuration management ? server must be created, so if you have server available, wether it is onpremise or in cloud, then we can use ansible to configure the server, server configuration is nothing but configuration management.